floatingman/ansible-role-packages/README.md

 ## Role Variables

+- `cli`: manage CLI packages for instance for server configuration

+  - `cli.enabled`: Set to `True` to enable installation of cli packages
+  - `cli.common`: List of common packages to install on all types of OS
+  - `cli.arch`: List of packages to install on Arch Linux only
+  - `cli.debian`: List of packages to install on Debian only

+- `gui`: manage GUI packages for instance for workstation/Laptop configuration

+  - `gui.enabled`: Set to `True` to enable installation of GUI packages
+  - `gui.common`: List of common packages to install on all types of OS
+  - `gui.arch`: List of packages to install on Arch Linux only
+  - `gui.debian`: List of packages to install on Debian only

+- `lang`: manage programming languages

+  - `lang.enabled`: Set to `True` to enable installation of programming languages
-- `common`: common packages to be installed
+  - `lang.common`: List of common packages to install on all types of OS
-- `arch`: packages to be installed on Arch only
+  - `lang.arch`: List of packages to install on Arch Linux only
-- `debian`: packages to be installed on Debian only
+  - `lang.debian`: List of packages to install on Debian only

 - `aur`: set to true to install an [AUR helper](https://aur.archlinux.org/)

 ## Dependencies